 If this isn’t enough, there are many religions and ideologies that require you to have complete faith in a supreme reality.

 All the religious books and gurus promise you to get to the ultimate truth or self-realization.

 The author says that he isn’t against any of these things.

 The point here is not to blame any religion or ideology.

-What the author tries to say is that we have accepted the idea that we should trust authorities.
-That some genius people have figured something out and following them will grant us a passage to the heavens.
+The author tries to say that we have accepted the idea that we should trust authorities, the idea that some genius people have figured something out, and following them will grant us a passage to the heavens.